ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 One nice thing is the code becomes a lot simpler again.

-Runtime? **261 ms**, so shockingly a bit slower than our no-verification implementation.
+Runtime? **261 ms**, so surprisingly a bit slower than our no-verification text-parsing implementation.
 We're making separate calls for every 8 byte value, which ultimately limits our speed.

 ## Binary DateTimes in Bulk

 Finally, down to the last option I know how to do.
-Could we just read the file of DateTime Ticks bytes and "cast it" to a DateTime array?
+Could we just read the whole file of DateTime Ticks bytes and "cast it" to a DateTime array?
 Amazingly, yes, modern C# has a way to do that.

 We make a DateTime array the correct size, reinterpret it as a byte array, and ask the Stream to read directly into it.